hyva-themes/magento2-hyva-admin/docs/guides/quickstart/index.md

 The layout XML has to contain two things:

 * A `<update handle="hyva_admin_grid"/>` declaration to load alpine.js and tailwind.
-* A `HyvaAdminBlockAdminhtmlHyvaGrid` block, with the name of the grid configuration as a the block name or a `grid_name` block argument or as the blocks name-in-layout.
+* A `Hyva\Admin\Block\Adminhtml\HyvaGrid` block, with the name of the grid configuration as a the block name or a `grid_name` block argument or as the blocks name-in-layout.

 An example file `view/adminhtml/layout/example.xml` could look as follows: